vmware-samples/packer-examples-for-vsphere/README.md

 The content of the public key, `build_key`, is added the key to the `.ssh/authorized_keys` file of the `build_username` on the guest operating system.

 >**WARNING**: Replace the default public keys and passwords.
 >By default, both Public Key Authentication and Password Authentication are enabled for Linux distributions.
-If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated script in the `scripts` directory.
+If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated Ansible `configure` role.

 ##### Ansible Variables